 We’ve written extensively about the pitfalls involved with each of these, which you can read about here and here

 Outsourcing content is more common for SaaS startups, while larger and more established SaaS companies often opt to hire in-house.
-But regardless of which option you choose, usually one of the following two content strategies is used:
+More recently, many companies have turned to AI writing tools to produce content faster and cheaper.
+But regardless of which option you choose, we usually see one of the following two problems:

-2. The “Top of the Funnel” Volume-Driven Method: Intentionally choose and prioritize keywords based on those that have the highest search volume, and write articles to rank for those keywords.
+• The keyword strategy prioritizes traffic over conversion.
+The predominant approach we see is what we call the “Top of the Funnel” volume-driven method:intentionally choose and prioritize keywords based on those that have the highest search volume, and write articles to rank for those keywords.
 These keywords are typically loosely related to the business’s target audience, but have no buying intent (and do not indicate people searching are looking to buy).

 Let’s look at why.

-3 Flaws with the Typical Approach to SaaS SEO Strategy
+3 Flaws with the Typical Approach to B2B SaaS SEO Strategy

 Flaw #1: It’s Difficult to Rank Home, Feature, and Solutions Pages for High-Value Software Category Keywords